miflun/UmbracoContactForm/Miflun.SimpleContactForm/README.md

 ## Download
 You can add the package using following .NET CLI Command

->dotnet add package Miflun.SimpleContactForm --version 1.0.3-beta (please note that version will be changing as upgrades are done to source code)
+>dotnet add package Miflun.SimpleContactForm --version 1.0.4-beta (please note that version will be changing as upgrades are done to source code)

+OR

+<b>Using Package Manager Console in Visual Studio</b>
+PM> Install-Package Miflun.SimpleContactForm -version 1.0.4-beta

 You can also download and install package using Visual Studio Manage Nuget Packages for Solution...